 Best Use Cases for This Type of Chart

-Look at the four parent categories: Fruits, Vegetables, Dairy, and Meat.
+In this case, the four parent categories are Fruits, Vegetables, Dairy, and Meat.
 This is followed by subsequent sub-categories or sub-products.
 The dimensions of these rectangles are in proportion to their numerical quantity and other rectangles in the same category.

 The colors of these rectangles are plotted as per the revenue generated.
-Treemap charts are effective in differentiating between the products that lie in the same group but are divided into different sub-groups.
+I find treemap charts most helpful when differentiating between products that belong to the same group but are divided into separate sub-groups.

 This form of mapping chart is best used: